Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Introduction

 In this paper we pursue two related goals.
 The first is to understand how our lack of inclusion of orbital eccentricity in waveform templates alters our inference on the source parameters of GW signals.
 To this end we simulate a set of eccentric inspiral-merger-ringdown (IMR) signals and perform Bayesian parameter estimation on them using waveform templates that represent binary mergers on quasi-circular orbits.
+We restrict these injections to non-spinning systems in order to keep the dimensionality of the parameter space being sampled small while studying parameter space degeneracies.
+This is a reasonable approximation as most GW events observed so far (more than half) are consistent with small black hole spins~\cite{gwosc_catalog}.
 We find that as we increase the orbital eccentricity of GW sources, our quasi-circular templates furnish larger chirp mass values and less asymmetric mass ratios than the those simulated.
 Although eccentricity alters the rate of inspiral in the same way a larger chirp mass does~\cite{peters}, it also introduces modulations in the orbital frequency as a function of time to make the phase evolution qualitatively very different from what a shift in binary masses does.
 This bias is therefore not obvious, especially when considering the full inspiral-merger-ringdown.
-We quantify the bias to find an $\mathcal{O}(10\%)$ drift in chirp mass measurement alone in the case of low-mass binaries with moderate SNRs (20-30), which is significant given that the measurement precision on the chirp mass is smaller than $\mathcal{O}(1\%)$.
+We quantify the bias to find an $\mathcal{O}(10\%)$ drift in chirp mass measurement alone in the case of low-mass binaries with moderate SNRs (20-30), which is significant given that the measurement precision on the chirp mass is typically smaller than $\mathcal{O}(1\%)$.
 We also find a similarly significant bias in the measurement of binary mass ratio.
 Our quantitative findings are consistent with previous results~\cite{Martel_1999, Lenon_2020}.